EnderallyGolem/Enders-Blender/README.md

     - Stats can be copied onto clipboard

 ###### Gameplay Tweaks
-These are shown in the end-screen.
+These are shown at the bottom-left of the screen if enabled, and in the end-screen if used.
 Some of these can be overridden per-map with a Gameplay Tweaks Override Trigger.
 - Grab Recast
     - Keybind which can act as a toggle grab keybind, or modify the grab key to be invert/toggle.
 - Prevent Down Dash Redirects